 Granted for projects, erected in blighted areas, that will promote urban renewal in the specific geographical district.
-Companies that undertake development within the designated Special Development Areas benefit from Urban Renewal Bonds, a 33.3 per cent investment tax credit, taxfree rental income and the exemption from transfer tax and stamp duties on the 'improved' propertyJunior Market Income Tax (Amendment) Act, 2016 No. 21
+Companies that undertake development within the designated Special Development Areas benefit from Urban Renewal Bonds, a 33.3 per cent investment tax credit, tax-free rental income and the exemption from transfer tax and stamp duties on the 'improved' property.